-Impacts Sub Impacts Summary of key impacts Distributional 7-pt scale/ vulnerable grp Environment Noise Not possible to assess the DIA of noise at this stage Scoring not available at this stage Air quality Not possible to assess the DIA of air quality at this stage Scoring not available at this stage Social Commuting and other users The user benefits are largely experienced by the population that are located within the least deprived income quintiles Uneven distribution Accidents The number of casualties is below the minimum threshold required for an assessment Not appraised Security N/A Not appraised Access to services N/A Not appraised Affordability N/A Not appraised Severance Partial footpath severed during construction.
+Impacts Sub Impacts Summary of key impacts Distributional 7-pt scale/ vulnerable grp Environment Noise Not possible to assess the DIA of noise at this stage Scoring not available at this stage Air quality Not possible to assess the DIA of air quality at this stage Scoring not available at this stage Social Commuting and other users The user benefits are largely experienced by the population that are located within the least deprived income quintiles and other population that are located within the least deprived Accidents The number of casualties is below the minimum threshold required for an assessment Not appraised Security N/A Not appraised Access to services N/A Not appraised Affordability N/A Not appraised Severance Partial footpath severed during construction.
 Improved access to facilities once operational.
 Disabled people most likely to be affected during the construction stage Scoring not available at this stage